mostafa-abokhadra/backEndRef/nodeJs/21-jsonResponse.md

     res.end(MMA) // wrong will produce error, instead })
 ```
-you can convert it back to object using <mark>JSON.parse()</mark>
+- you can convert it back to object using <mark>JSON.parse()</mark>

-now we have one api endPoint <mark>localhost:3000</mark> that returns some json data?
+- now we have one endPoint <mark>localhost:3000</mark> that returns some json data?
 YUP you have written you first API with nodeJS
+- not just the browser, any server that is able to make a request can now get this data from our application